nightwish75/d2x-ctfc/README.md

 - Provide additional individual score increase for:
 'Defense' - killing opponent who has the flag 5pts (instead of just 1 for regular kill) 'Capture' - Capturing the flag 10pts
+- Remove 'Preview' spawn, disable observer mode for CTF - no peeping (for more competitive play)